Luis Arraez Player Props: Marlins vs. Cubs

 Luis Arraez At The Plate

-- Arraez has 45 hits and an OBP of .504 to go with a slugging percentage of .544.
-All three of those stats are tops among Miami hitters this season.
+- Arraez has 46 hits and an OBP of .496 to go with a slugging percentage of .533.
+All three of those stats rank first among Miami hitters this season.

-- He ranks first in batting average, first in on base percentage, and 24th in slugging among qualified hitters in baseball.
+- Among the qualifying batters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 26th in the league in slugging.

-- Arraez enters this game on a eight-game hitting streak.
-During his last outings, he's hitting .412.
+- Arraez enters this game on a nine-game hitting streak.
+During his last games, he's hitting .389.

-- He has gone deep in one of 29 games, and in 0.9% of his plate appearances.
+- He has hit a long ball in one of 30 games, and in 0.8% of his plate appearances.

-- In 31.0% of his games this year, Arraez has tallied at least one RBI.
-In three of those games (10.3%) he recorded two or more RBI.
+- Arraez has picked up an RBI in 30.0% of his games this year, with two or more RBI in 10.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.